donkirkby/live-py-plugin/docs/starting_sublime_text.md

 ![Hello Bob]

-In this tutorial, I'll demonstrate a live coding display that can be used to show you what's happening inside your code, as well as previews of Matplotlib plots and Pyglet user interfaces.
+In this tutorial, I'll demonstrate a live coding display that can be used to show you what's happening inside your code, live unit tests, and previews of Matplotlib plots and Pyglet user interfaces.
 To try it yourself, follow the Sublime Text [installation instructions], then type some code, as in the example above.
 Finally, from the Live Coding menu, choose Start.
 You should see the display on the right.
 You can also watch [my demo video][video].

 ## Live Coding Display ##
 I'll start with a trivial chunk of code where I assign